Calories count, but counting them is catastrophic.

 - Grams of fat, carbohydrate, and protein are rounded to the near 1/2 gram leading calories counts that don’t add up.

-- Cooking changes the numbers of calories available in a food.
+- Cooking changes the number of calories available in a food.

-- Your microbiome influences how many calories your body can digest and and absorb.
+- Your microbiome influences how many calories your body can digest and absorb.